Wellington Shire Council's vision is for happy people, healthy environment and thriving communities.

 FOGO stands for Food Organics and Garden Organics.

-Anything that grows belongs in the green FOGO bin.
+If it used to live or grow, it's FOGO.
 This includes all food waste (including meat, fish, bones, fruit, vegetables, leftovers, scraps, bread and more) and garden organics (such as grass clippings, weeds, rose cuttings and more).
 Material placed in the green FOGO bin is collected by Council’s waste collection contractors and taken to a specialised processing facility where it is turned into compost and soil conditioner.
 Today's food and garden scraps will help grow tomorrow’s fruit and vegetables.

 Currently, green waste is collected at our Transfer Stations and is processed by Council’s contractor, who turns it into mulch and dirt.
 Once food organics are added to the mix, it needs to be processed differently to be safely turned into compost and soil conditioner, without becoming a biohazard.
-This can involve the need for contractors to build specialised processing infrastructure, such as in-vessel composting silos.

 In the meantime, there are a few options to dispose of garden waste.